 Utah’s Snow Canyon State Park is an unexpected delight.
 It was not part of my original itinerary, but got added on when I found out it wasn’t going to be possible to do one of the hikes I wanted at Zion National Park.
 In the end, I think it worked out well, especially because over the course of one hike, I got to see so many cool geologic features.
-On this hike at Snow Canyon National Park, you’ll see mountain views, but you’ll also climb petrified sand dunes, see lava tubes, do some rock scrambling, and more.
+On this hike at Snow Canyon State Park, you’ll see mountain views, but you’ll also climb petrified sand dunes, see lava tubes, do some rock scrambling, and more.

 And did I mention you can get all of this for just a 3.5 mile hike in Snow Canyon State Park?